 -with Yuting Qian (Nanjing Agricultural), Xiaoke Ye (Liverpool), and Ziran Zuo (Nankai)

-Summary: Customer firms selectively publicize ties with green suppliers while hiding less sustainable ones, undermining supply chain green transition by limiting their potential to improve suppliers’ environmental performance.
+Summary: Customer firms' practice of selectively publicizing ties with green suppliers while hiding less sustainable ones undermines supply chain green transition by limiting customer firms' impact on improving suppliers’ environmental performance.

 Strategy, Responsible Business